-In our opinion, based on the findings of our audit, the annual financial statements comply with the legal requirements and supplementary provisions in the articles of incorporation and bylaws and give a true and fair view of the net assets, financial position and results of operations of the company in accordance with German principles of proper accounting.
-The management report of the CENIT-group and the company is consistent with the annual financial statements and as a whole provides a suitable view of the company's position and suitably presents the opportunities and risks of future development.
+In our opinion, based on the findings of our audit, the annual financial statements comply with the legal requirements and supplementary provisions of the articles of incorporation and give a true and fair view of the net assets, financial position and results of operations of the company in accordance with German principles of proper accounting.
+The management report of the CENIT group and the company is consistent with the annual financial statements and as a whole provides a suitable view of the company's position and suitably presents the opportunities and risks of future development.

-Stuttgart, March 5, 2014
+Stuttgart, March 5, 2015

-BDO AG Wirtschaftsprüfungsgesellschaft
+BDO AG

+Wirtschaftsprüfungsgesellschaft

 gez.
-Andreas Müller Wirtschaftsprüfer (German Public Auditor) gez. ppa.
-Martin Helmich Wirtschaftsprüfer (German Public Auditor)
+Andreas Müller Wirtschaftsprüfer (German Public Auditor) gez.
+Stefan Anderer Wirtschaftsprüfer (German Public Auditor)